I’ve spoken to dozens of growth marketers and entrepreneurs about Facebook ads over the last few months.

 Like to get your hands dirty?

-In this video I go over a SUPER effective growth hack which is deceivingly simple.
+In this video, I go over a SUPER effective growth hack that is deceivingly simple.

 Talk to people who are currently killing it on Facebook and share notes!